truthcoin/www.truthcoin.info/_posts/2014-11-28-limits-of-blockchain.md

 ## Conclusion

 The Bitcoin Blockchain was invented 6 years ago.
-Since then, Bitcoin has been used by thousands of thriving firms, but the Blockchain has only been used by a handful of useful software projects (Bitmessage, Namecoin).
+Since then, Bitcoin has been used by thousands of thriving **firms**, but no **DACs** yet exist (with the possible exception of the very first alt-chain, Namecoin).
+In general, the Blockchain has only been used for one other useful project (Bitmessage), and my own project (Truthcoin) might be the third and last.
 While more Bitcoin-accepters (and even Bitcoin-business) are planned each day, **even the [Ethereum](https://forum.ethereum.org/categories/services-and-decentralized-applications) [forum](https://forum.ethereum.org/categories/projects) doesn't have a single concrete plan for an on-Blockchain business ("DAC")** (in fact, I could not find any concrete plan for any [final good](http://en.wikipedia.org/wiki/Final_good) at all...point them out in the comments if you find them).

 Although this essay concerns the "why" of blockchains, it does not concern the "how".
 New blockchain-engineering can certainly *provide a better way* of managing money, status, and names.
 On that we will likely still see tremendous innovation.